 Note: Most applications have a required fee.
 Fee waivers are available through your counselor if you have free or reduced lunch.

-Letters of Recommendation: Many, but not all, colleges require students to include a letter(s) of recommendation with your application.
+Many, but not all, colleges require students to include a letter(s) of recommendation with your application.
 Most often they are required to be written by a teacher or counselor.
-It is a great idea to think about who knows you well and would be willing to write a positive and well-written letter of recommedation for you.
-Ask them as soon as possible if they would be willing to write one for you, and make sure that you give them several weeks to complete and send your letter in by the required college deadline.
-It is not wise to ask for last minute letters as it takes quite a bit of time to write a quality letter of recommendation.
+It is a great idea to think about who knows you well and would be willing to write a positive and well-written letter of recommendation for you.
+Ask them as soon as possible if they would be willing to write one for you, and make sure that you give them at least 2 weeks to complete and send your letter in by the required college deadline.
+Do not ask for last minute letters as it takes quite a bit of time to write a quality letter of recommendation.

 #4 Financial Aid